darjutak/docs.scala-lang/_sips/minutes/2017-10-24-sip-minutes.md

 ### [SIP-28 and SIP-29: Inline and meta](http://docs.scala-lang.org/sips/pending/inline-meta.html)
 [YouTube time: 10'05'' until the end](https://youtu.be/aIc-o1pcRhw?t=605)

+**Jorge** introduces **Olaf** as a new Team Lead of SIP-28 and SIP-29.
+**Heather** pitches in to contextualize **Olaf's** following presentation.
+She makes clear that the SIPs are not to be voted on today.
+As **Olaf** had a month to familiarize himself with the project, he will not speak about the implementation or problem-solving, but update the Committee about the "current data point in the design space"

 **Olaf** introduces himself as the new SIP project lead, and goes as  [YouTube time: 10'05'' - 15'32''](https://youtu.be/aIc-o1pcRhw?t=605):